EternityForest/EmberOS/README.md

 ## What it does

-* Adds a ntfs partition called /sketch  that is intended to be the storage location for everything except the os and libs
+* Adds a ntfs partition called /sketch  that is intended to be the storage location for everything except the os and libs.
+It is owned by root with mode 750, so not just any random process can access it.
+For this reason a lot of it's data is copied to /tmp at boot

-* Makes a file at /sketch/hostname.txt to let you change the hostname
+* Makes a file at /sketch/config/hostname to let you change the hostname
+* Hostsfile is now at /sketch/config/hosts
 * Installs chrony instead of garbage timesyncd
 * Uses resolvconf to ensure dns resolution works
 * Puts a whole bumch of tmpfses on things that write to disk, so they still work